From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 British Physicist 1917-1992, Fellow of the Royal Society.
 (See Appendix ‘A’ for a variety of quotes.)

 What I understood is that consciousness, being non-local, remains infused in the biological body for as long as it lives, ensuring each cell remains animated with life.
 Likely this is what the ancient reference of silver cord is alluding to Remember Him before the silver cord is severed.
 Ecclesiastes 12:6 (NIV)

-Links to other posted chapters in The Ascent
+Links to other chapters of

 Prologue to the Series